pasturm/SIMIONtuneR/README.md

 * Generation of a Box-Behnken design (in 3 to 7 factors),
 * Running SIMION simulations in batch mode (parallelized with ZeroMQ),
 * Fitting second-order response-surface models to the responses (typically sensitivity and resolution),
-* Optimizing the model to find the best point,
+* Optimizing the model to find the best parameters,
-* Running the simulation with the best point to verify the model,
+* Running the simulation with the optimized parameters to validate the model,
-* Generate a new Box-Behnken design with the best point as starting values, etc.
+* Generate a new Box-Behnken design with the optimized parameters as starting values, etc.

 The tuning parameters are configured in a [configuration file](https://github.com/pasturm/SIMIONtuneR/blob/master/inst/tuneR_config.toml) and the [lua script](https://github.com/pasturm/SIMIONtuneR/blob/master/tools/example.lua)